-The biggest ‘YouTube to mp3’ site in the world, youtube-mp3.org, is in court.
-But does that mean it’s illegal to use YouTube converters, or even operate one?
-Here’s a quick look at this complex issue, so you can stay safe and avoid getting sued.
+The biggest ‘YouTube to mp3’ converter in the world, youtube-mp3.org, is in court.
+But does that mean it’s illegal to use YouTube to mp3 converters, or even operate one?
+Here’s how to stay safe and avoid getting sued.

 Here are some important issues to keep in mind.
 We hope they clarify some things for you.